AEB-labs/docs-sap-plugins/docs/Carrier Cloud for SAP®/sap-erp-s4-add-on/advanced-shipping/create-shipment.md

 next:
   description: ''
 ---
 With the preliminary steps listed under [Advanced shipping](https://sap-plugins.docs.developers.aeb.com/docs/processing-more-in-detail)  you have collected and prepared required data.
-By using this data and calling the method "create\_shipment" of class /AEB/CL\_PA\_PB\_CARRIER\_BF  you can create a shipping order.
+By using this data and calling the method "create_shipment" of class /AEB/CL_PA_PB_CARRIER_BF  you can create a shipping order.

-This example creates a shipping order for a delivery.
-If you want to transfer a different kind of business object, use the according classes for it (see list [Advanced shipping - supporting functions](https://sap-plugins.docs.developers.aeb.com/docs/processing-more-in-detail))
+This example creates a shipping order for an outbound delivery.
+If you want to transfer a different kind of business object, use the according class for it (see list [Advanced shipping - supporting functions](https://sap-plugins.docs.developers.aeb.com/docs/processing-more-in-detail))

 ```text Create shipping order
 REPORT zaeb_create_first_shipment.